1970s Silver Plated Table Lamp

-Other versions: As you can see below, also a type of floor table lamp was made.
+Other versions: This 1970s silver plated table lamp exists in several versions.
+As you can see below, also a type of floor table lamp was made.

 Philippe Barbier designed many table lamps in this style but not so kitschy as this one.
 Maison Barbier was a small factory in the Rue du Pré aux Clercs, near the Boulevard Saint-Germain in the centre of Paris.
 The company is long gone.